-All medical information we provide has been contributed by or reviewed for accuracy by a member of our volunteer Medical Advisory Board:
+All medical information we provide has been contributed by or reviewed for accuracy by our volunteer Medical Advisory Board:

 Dr Looi Ee (MBBS, FRACP, PhD, Paediatric Gastroenterologist) trained in paediatric gastroenterology in Perth and Cincinnati, USA.
 She has an interest in childhood nutrition and feeding difficulties, and leads the Parenteral Nutrition Service at Lady Cilento Hospital, Brisbane.
 She established the first multidisciplinary Gastrostomy Clinic in Queensland at Royal Children’s Hospital in 2005, and helped develop patient information handouts on Percutaneous Endoscopic Gastrostomy for Digestive Health Foundation.
 She was previously on the committees of Gastrointestinal Expert Group for Therapeutic Guidelines (2016, 2011), and Digestive Health Foundation, and is a past president of the Australian Society of Paediatric Gastroenterology, Hepatology & Nutrition.

-Dr Sam Mehr (MBBS, BMedSci, FRACP, FRCP, Allergist/Immunologist).
-Dr Mehr completed his medical degree at the University of Melbourne and trained both at the Royal Children’s Hospital, Melbourne and Children’s Hospital at Westmead, Sydney.
-He has been a Consultant Allergist/Immunologist for 10 years in both public and private practice.
-His current appointments include Consultant Staff Specialist in Allergy and Immunology at the Royal Children’s Hospital, Honorary Medical Officer at the Children’s Hospital at Westmead, Immunopathologist at Dorovitch Pathology, Sub-editor of the Journal of Paediatrics and Child Health and he sits of various committees (Allergy working party for Immunology QAP, Immunotherapy working party of ASCIA, Paediatric subcommittee of ASCIA, AusEE patient support group, and Centre for Food & Allergy Research).
-He has an ongoing strong interest in non-IgE food allergy, including FPIES and eosinophilic esophagitis.
+Dr Sam Mehr (MBBS, BMedSci, FRCPA, FRACP, Paediatric Allergist, Immunologist and Immunopathologist).
+Dr Mehr completed his medical degree at the University of Melbourne and trained both at the Royal Children's Hospital, Melbourne and Children's Hospital at Westmead, Sydney.
+He has been a Consultant Allergist/Immunologist for 12 years in both public and private practice.
+His current appointments include Consultant Staff Specialist in Allergy and Immunology at the Royal Children's Hospital, Honorary Medical Officer at the Children's Hospital at Westmead, Immunopathologist at Dorevitch Pathology, and Sub-editor of the Journal of Paediatrics and Child Health.
+He has an ongoing strong interest in non-IgE food allergy, including FPIES, multiple food protein intolerances and eosinophilic oesophagitis.

 Dr Jeremy Rosenbaum (MBBS (Hons) FRACP, Paediatric Gastroenterologist and Hepatologist).
-Jeremy graduated from Monash University Bachelor of Medicine/Bachelor of Surgery (MBBS, Hons) and then completed his paediatric and sub-speciality training at the The Royal Children’s Hospital in Melbourne.
-He is a Fellow of the Royal Australasian College of Physicians (FRACP) and a specialist Paediatric Gastroenterologist and Hepatologist with publications in the field and active research interests.
-He is a member of the Gastroenterological Society of Australia (GESA) and accredited to perform paediatric endoscopy by the Conjoint Committee for Recognition of Training in Gastroenterological Endoscopy (CCRTGE).
-Additional postgraduate training includes a Clinical Academic Fellowship in Inflammatory Bowel Diseases at The Hospital for Sick Children, Toronto, Canada.
-He enjoys spending time with his family including three children and staying physically active.
+Jeremy graduated from Monash University Bachelor of Medicine/Bachelor of Surgery with Honours (MBBS, Hons) and then trained at The Royal Children’s Hospital in Melbourne.
+Additional postgraduate training includes a Clinical Academic Fellowship in Paediatric Inflammatory Bowel Diseases at The Hospital for Sick Children, Toronto, Canada.
+He is now a Fellow of the Royal Australasian College of Physicians (FRACP) and a specialist Paediatric Gastroenterologist and Hepatologist with publications in the field and ongoing active research.
+He is also clinical lead of endoscopy services at The Royal Children’s Hospital.
+Jeremy is an honorary lecturer at University of Melbourne and an honorary research fellow at the Murdoch Children’s Research Institute.
+He is a current member of the Gastroenterological Society of Australia (GESA) and accredited to perform paediatric gastroscopy, colonoscopy and capsule endoscopy by the Conjoint Committee for Recognition of Training in Gastroenterological Endoscopy (CCRTGE).
+Jeremy is an RACP college supervisor first both basic and advanced trainees.
+He also sits on the RACP Advanced Training Committee for gastroenterology as the paediatric representative.

 Dr Ajay Sharma (MBBS, MD, FRACP, Paediatric Gastroenterologist and Hepatologist).
 After completing his Paediatric specialty training through the Royal Australasian College of Physicians (RACP) in Melbourne and Perth, Dr Sharma further undertook sub specialty training in Paediatric Gastroenterology and Hepatology at The Princess Margaret Hospital for Children, Perth.
 He subsequently worked as a clinical fellow for a year in Paediatric Gastroenterology and Liver transplantation at The Hospital for Sick Children in Toronto, Canada.
 Dr Sharma is committed to improve gastrointestinal health and nutrition for WA children.
 He has special interests in inflammatory bowel diseases including Crohn disease, Ulcerative Colitis, Eosinophilic esophagitis, Celiac disease, GERD, Nutrition and liver conditions in children.
 Dr Sharma is fully accredited for Paediatric endoscopy and colonoscopy procedures.
 He is also the member of North American Society For Pediatric Gastroenterology, Hepatology and Nutrition (NASPGHAN), American Association For The Study Of Liver Diseases (AASLD) and Gastroenterology Society Of Australia (GESA).